newatoms/beta/projects/How-the-process-of-New-Atoms-enables-them-to-create-valuable-content/post.md

 ## Gone with traditional producing

-This customised agile process enables teams to work on customer acquisition, communication, software development, journalistic content etc. New Atoms found a way to do all creative works in an agile manner.
+This customised agile process enables teams to work on customer acquisition, communication, software development, journalistic content, etc. New Atoms found a way to make all creative works in an agile manner.
 This brought some challenges to the table.
 Text, for example comes naturally, but it's hard to break down into little tasks.

 Traditionally, producing an article goes something like this: